yonasBSD/foot/README.md

 queried capabilities are **always** sent.
 No queries are ever dropped.

 All replies are in `tigetstr()` format.
-That is, given the same capability name, foot reply is identical to what `tigetstr()` would have returned.
+That is, given the same capability name, foot's reply is identical to what `tigetstr()` would have returned.